PROGRAMME

 | 8:30 – 8:45 | Day 2 opening |

-Keynote 2 | Longevity is Personal: How behavioural science and digital health impact healthspan This keynote will explore how we are reshaping healthspan and longevity with Behavioral and Implementation Science (BIS), AI and digital medicine.
+This keynote will explore how we are reshaping healthspan and longevity with Behavioral and Implementation Science (BIS), AI and digital medicine.
 To future-proof health and enable durable behaviour change at scale, the boundaries of traditional BIS must be redrawn.
 We will show how behaviour can be engineered, not merely encouraged.
 Speaker: Professor Dean HO |

-| 9:30 – 10:30 | Plenary Panel Session 7 | Behavioural and implementation sciences for the development and scaling of AI
+| 9:30 – 10:30 | Plenary Panel 7 | Behavioural and Implementation Science for the Development and Scaling of AI

 How can behavioral insights and implementation science be used to improve the development and uptake of AI-enabled health technologies, focusing on consumer trust, product scaling, and responsible AI governance?
 This session explores how AI and digital tools are changing the design, delivery, and evaluation of behavioural and implementation interventions, and what cross-sector involvement can do to mobilise digital solutions from pilots to safe, equitable, scalable impact.
 Speaker: Madame Rahayu MAHZAM, Professor Giuseppe VELTRI, and more to be announced |